chnm/apiary/README.md

 ## Testing

-In side the `cmd/dataapi/` directory, you can run `make test` to run integration tests with the database.
+You can run `make test` to run integration tests with the database.
+Or run `go test -v ./...` to get more verbose tests.